happycube/cxadc-linux3/README.md

 ## Getting started

 Create a directory that you wish to install into.
-In a Terminal, navigate your directory and use the following to pull down the driver:
+In a Terminal, navigate to your directory and use the following to pull down the driver:

 `git clone https://github.com/happycube/cxadc-linux3`